 The draft of the book The Secret of Flight is now under revision into completion for final publishing.
 Suggestions for publisher are welcome!
-The revised version will in particular include recent results presented at the High Lift Prediction Workshop III (see previous post) and new analysis of the critical phenomenon of stall.
+The revised version will in particular include recent results presented at the High Lift Prediction Workshop III (see previous post) and new analysis of the critical phenomenon of stall: see movie.

 As one of 40 teams competing at High-Lift Prediction Workshop III, Hoffman-Jansson-Johnson showed for the first time computational simulation of full time-dependent turbulent flow around a jumbo-jet in full landing configuration, including the following unique features:

 - automatic turbulence simulation

 - computational efficiency

 as the overall best result.
 The flow simulator by HJJ opens the possibility of constructing a first real flight simulator based on the real physics of turbulent air flow.
 Such a simulator will open to new forms of realistic pilot training of e.g. take-off and landing of a jumbo-jet under severe wind conditions or machine failure.